btorpey/btorpey.github.io/content/shadow.md

 problem comes when we delete c, since C’s dtor deletes a pointer that is just a bunch of random bits[^4].
-The fix, of course, is to omit the type declaration on the assignment, which causes the compiler to assign to the member variable, rather than creating and then assinging to a local (stack) variable.
+The fix, of course, is to omit the type declaration on the assignment, which causes the compiler to assign to the member variable, rather than creating and then assigning to a local (stack) variable.

 (I can already hear the howls of outrage at this code -- see [^1], [^2] and [^3] for a discussion if you're so inclined).